 We often say that there are two guarantees in life: death and taxes.
 In reality, we should add a third, which is random events that conspire to ruin your day.
 Whether it’s a massive accident or a debilitating illness, stuff happens.
 When it does, Aflac’s (NYSE:AFL) insurance products can help you or your family recover financially.

 AFL is one of those conservative stocks to buy that have performed well in the markets.
-On a year-to-date basis, shares are up nearly 9%.
-Better yet, Aflac pays out a 2.2% dividend yield.
+On a year-to-date basis, shares are up 11%.
+Better yet, Aflac pays out a 2.1% dividend yield.
 Steady growth and passive income?
 AFL is too good to ignore.

 If you’re asked to come down to the human resources department, chances are, it’s for unpleasant reasons.
 Nevertheless, HR plays a crucial role as it deals directly with a company’s most valuable asset: people.
 You can never go wrong with experts in this field, which is why Paychex (NASDAQ:PAYX) is a consistent winner.

-As you might expect, Paychex features a healthy balance between growth and cash flows.
-In the most recent quarter, PAYX rang up $871 million in revenue, up 9% year-over-year.
-It also generated $288 million in cash flow from operations, up nearly 51% YOY.
+As you might expect, Paychex features a healthy balance between growth and cash flows; PAYX is up 15% year-over-year.

 Activision Blizzard (ATVI)